About the Case

 Our Priorities

-Figuring out a permanent solution is key to prevent further contamination and exposure.
+key to preventing further contamination and exposure.
 Cleaning up the problem long-term is necessary.

 3. Obtain monetary damages